ropenscilabs/statistical-software-review/README.md

 standards unchecked, and alter the relevant text to clarify why you think those standards should apply.

-### Check the formatting of your checklist
+### 3. Check the formatting of your checklist

-One important reason for the use of structured standards and checklists is to enable automated analyses of the checklists.
-This in turn requires that all items be in standardised forms.
-Following the preceding instructions should ensure that all aspects of a checklist are in the expected form, but we all make mistakes.
-Never fear, most common formatting mistakes can be directly rectified through running an additional function, `rssr_checklist_check()`.
-Simply pass the name of the local file containing your checklist, and the file will be updated with any necessary changes, as well as copied again to your local clipboard ready to be pasted into the github review issue.
+Having completed your checklist, please use one final function, `rssr_checklist_check()`, to ensure that common formatting mistakes can be rectified.
+This is important to facilitate our automated analyses of checklists and software assessments, through ensuring that all items are in standardised formats.
+Simply pass the name of the local file containing your checklist to this function, and the file will be updated with any necessary changes, as well as copied again to your local clipboard ready to be pasted into the github review issue.